aegif/NemakiWare/README.md

   *  If you have change the address or port,
   In `<NemakiWare_Home>/nemakishare/config/nemakiware_config.yml`
   modify URLs in `repository` key.

-  * Admin user info is going to be configurable, but now it's hard coded partly and configuration will now wokr properly.

   * `site: root_id` specifies "Site Root" folder object id.
 Its subfolders are treated as a site in NemakiWare client.